Nutrition

 Also, developed countries have a slight edge over Indians, considering they can use barcode scanners in most shops.
 The scanners help people check food items and their macronutrient data to make diet decisions.

-However, most Indian grocers do not have the facility of providing exact information about macronutrients on food items.
+However, most Indian grocers do not have the facility to provide exact information about macronutrients on food items.
 So, it’s not easy for Indians to follow a keto diet without any stress.

 How Does A Keto Diet Help Lose Weight?